 3. Flight Attendant

 The median salary for flight attendants is $50,000 a year, and they only work about 75 hours a month, though this does not include time spent in other cities.
 Flight attendants also make up one of the biggest job categories in the travel industry, and about 8,000 new jobs open up each year.
-They also receive great benefits, and are unionized, which means there’s support and job security to boot.
+They also receive great benefits and are unionized, which means there are support and job security to boot.